Ryan Grant (running back): Washington Redskins

-Return to Green Bay
+Green Bay Packers (second stint)

 On December 5, 2012, Grant re-signed with the Packers following a season-ending knee injury to James Starks.
 Grant was back in uniform with the Packers the following week for their home game against the Detroit Lions.
 Upon his return to the Packers, Grant rushed for 132 yards on 32 carries for a 4.1 yard average during the regular season.
 He added two rushing touchdowns and one reception for 34 yards.
 At the end of the season he became a free agent.
 Although at least one team expressed interest, Grant ended up never signing with another team and retired from the NFL.